 While I may be a novice emoji-user, my kids can “write out” entire sentences using only emojis!

-My point is that kids and preschoolers love emojis and are much more familiar with them than I am.
+Preschoolers love emojis!
 I had to think of a way to use this to my advantage.

 Enter: Emoji Grid Games.